LittleRedButton7/Mod5_Capstone_Project_Frontend/README.md

 * [Contact](#Contact)

 ## General Info
-I used an external Dungeons & Dragons API to pull in data on different characters and monsters.
-My thought was to make a website where you can create a random character and/or a random monster and then save that to your profile.
-One advantage of accessing the D&D API is that a Dungeon Master could very quickly pull characteristics for an NPC character or a monster during a battle.
+I used an external recipe and nutrition API to pull in data on different recipes and include ingredients and nutrition.
+My thought was to make a website where you can put in a list of ingredients that you have on hand or need to use up and find recipes that match as well as meet your nutritional needs.
 <!-- ## Intro Video
 [Fly Away! on YouTube](https://youtu.be/P52TS0hV62s) -->